IceNetworkGitHub/CCNA/Security/Security Threats.md

 ## The Security Threat Landscape ##

 - **Threat:** has the potential to cause harm to an IT asset.
-- **Vulnerability:** a weakness that compromises the security or funtionality of a system.
+- **Vulnerability:** a weakness that compromises the security or funtionality of a system or the integrity of data.
 - **Exploit:** uses a weakness to compromise the security or funtionality of a system.
-- **Risk:** the likelihood of a successful attack.
+- **Threat:** the likelihood of an attacker successfully using an exploit.
 - **Mitigation:** techniques to eliminate or reduce the potential of and seriousness of an attack.
 - **Malware:** is malicious software, including:
 	- Viruses: software which inserts itself into other software and can spread from computer to computer.
 Requires human action to spread.